venuduggireddy/sam-vsc-snippets/src/component/actions-menu.md

 ---
-description: Create actions menu with options for size `defult` or `sm`.
+description: Create actions menu with options for size `default` or `sm`.
 Default size is sm.
 scope: html
 ---